Introduction

 Best Variable Annuities Rates: Is it a Thing?

-Unlike Fixed Annuities, Variable annuities don’t have any return “rates.”
+Unlike fixed (or even indexed) annuities, variable annuities don’t have any return “rates.”
 In a variable annuity, the investor contributes money to the annuity, either through a lump-sum payment or a series of periodic payments.
 The contributions are then invested in a variety of sub-accounts, which are similar to mutual funds.
 So the entire return or the accumulation is dependent on how these sub-accounts perform.
 To summarize, the “best” rate varies depending on factors such as:

 - Investment sub-account selection: The performance of the chosen sub-accounts directly impacts your returns.
 Selecting a diverse range of high-performing investments can potentially result in higher returns.